Schlumberger/pixel-constrained-cnn-tf/README.md

 Semantic inpainting is the task of inferring missing pixels in an image given surrounding pixels and high level image semantics.
 Most semantic inpainting algorithms are deterministic: given an image with missing regions, a single inpainted image is generated.
 However, there are often several plausible inpaintings for a given missing region.
 In the [paper](https://arxiv.org/abs/1810.03728), we propose a method to perform probabilistic semantic inpainting by building a model, based on PixelCNNs, that learns a distribution of images conditioned on a subset of visible pixels.

 ## Network Architecture
 Pixel Constrained CNN consists of a prior network (maksed convolutions as described in PixelCNNs) and a conditioning network (regular convolutions).
-During the training phase, the complete image is passed through the prior network and the masked image is passed through the conditioning network.
+During the training phase, the complete input image is passed through the prior network and the masked image is passed through the conditioning network.

 <img src="https://github.com/Schlumberger/ML_code_playground/blob/master/pixel_cnn_pattern_modeling/imgs/network_architecture.png" width='400'>